carpentries/instructor-training/09-motivation.md

 ### Impostor Syndrome

-[Impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is the belief that one is not good enough for a job or position, that one's achievements are lucky flukes, and an accompanying fear of being "found out".
+[Impostor syndrome][wikipedia-impostor-syndrome] is the belief that one is not good enough for a job or position, that one's achievements are lucky flukes, and an accompanying fear of being "found out".
 Impostor syndrome seems to be particularly common among